saf-dmitry/taskpaper-mode/README.md

 # Acknowledgments

-Thanks to Jesse Grosjean for writing [TaskPaper app][taskpaper] for macOS, whose functionality and sleekness I wanted to bring to Emacs, and for publishing TaskPaper's [open source model layer][birch-outline], which gave me some valuable implementation insights.
+Thanks to Jesse Grosjean for writing the [TaskPaper app][taskpaper] for macOS, whose functionality and sleekness I wanted to bring to Emacs, and for publishing TaskPaper's [open source model layer][birch-outline], which gave me some valuable implementation insights.

 I would also thank the following people, from whose work TaskPaper mode has benefited greatly:

-- Carsten Dominik, Bastien Guerry and other Org mode developers for creating and maintaining [Org mode][emacs-orgmode] for Emacs, from which ideas and implementation I borrowed liberally;
+- Carsten Dominik, Bastien Guerry and other Org mode developers for creating and maintaining the [Org mode][emacs-orgmode] package for Emacs, from which ideas and implementation I borrowed liberally;

-- Stephen Berman and Stefan Monnier for creating and maintaining [adaptive-wrap][emacs-adaptive-wrap].
+- Stephen Berman and Stefan Monnier for creating and maintaining the [adaptive-wrap][emacs-adaptive-wrap] package.

 # Bugs

-TaskPaper mode is developed and tested primarily for compatibility with GNU Emacs 24.3 and later.
+TaskPaper mode is developed and tested primarily for compatibility with GNU Emacs v24.3 and later.
 If you find any bugs in TaskPaper mode, please construct a test case or a patch and open a ticket on the [GitHub issue tracker][github-issues].

 # License